stride3d/stride-docs/en/manual/graphics/low-level-api/draw-vertices.md

 - Torus
 - Teapot

-They aren't automatically created along with the @'SiliconStudio.Xenko.Graphics.GraphicsDevice', so you have to instantiate them.
-You can do this through the @'SiliconStudio.Xenko.Graphics.GeometricPrimitives.GeometricPrimitive' class.
+They aren't automatically created along with the @'Xenko.Graphics.GraphicsDevice', so you have to instantiate them.
+You can do this through the @'Xenko.Graphics.GeometricPrimitives.GeometricPrimitive' class.

 **Code:** Creating and using a primitive